tilt-dev/tilt.build/docs/faq.md

 This is helpful if you have a more powerful machine in the cloud that you want to build your images.

-If you are using Minikube, Tilt will automatically connect to the Docker server inside Minikube.
-This helps performance because Tilt doesn't need to waste time copying Docker images around.

 Deploying Containers